scalabli/quo/docs/commands.rst

 callback prevents it.
 This for instance happens if someone passes ``--help`` to the script).

-For groups and multi commands, the situation looks different.
+For tethers and multi commands, the situation looks different.
 In this case, the callback fires whenever a subcommand fires (unless this behavior is changed).
 What this means in practice is that an outer command runs when an inner command runs: